 The EEA selling restriction is in addition to any other selling restrictions set out below.
-In relation to each Relevant Member State, each purchaser of shares (other than the underwriters) will be deemed to have represented, acknowledged and agreed that it will not make an offer of shares to the public in any Relevant Member State, except that it may, with effect from and including the date on which the Prospectus Directive is implemented in the Relevant Member State, make an offer of shares to the public in that Relevant Member State at any time in any circumstances which do not require the publication by us of a prospectus pursuant to Article 3 of the Prospectus Directive, provided that such purchaser agrees that it has not and will not make an offer of shares to the public" in relation to any shares in any Relevant Member State has the same meaning as in the preceding paragraph.
+In relation to each Relevant Member State, each purchaser of shares (other than the underwriters) will be deemed to have represented, acknowledged and agreed that it will not make an offer of shares to the public in any Relevant Member State, except that it may, with effect from and including the date on which the Prospectus Directive is implemented in the Relevant Member State, make an offer of shares to the public in that Relevant Member State at any time in any circumstances which do not require the publication by us of a prospectus pursuant to Article 3 of the Prospectus Directive, provided that such purchaser agrees that it has not and will not make an offer of any shares in reliance or purported reliance on Article 3(2)(b) of the Prospectus Directive.
+For the purposes of this provision, the expression an "offer of shares to the public" in relation to any shares in any Relevant Member State has the same meaning as in the preceding paragraph.